Choosing The Best Espresso Machine For Home

 Commercial-quality espresso machines are usually superior to home versions because of the quality of the materials used.
 That makes perfect sense; a home unit might be required to make a couple of shots a day while a commercial unit will have to make hundreds.
-Many espresso lovers eventually make the move to a higher-quality commercial machine for the simple reason that they want a durable machine which will last for a long time.
+Many espresso lovers eventually make the move to a higher-quality commercial machine for the simple reason that they want a durable machine that will last for a long time.
 If you feel the same way, Oscar is an excellent option.

 Nuova Simonelli primarily manufactures commercial-grade espresso machines for use in coffee shops.
 The Oscar is made from the same quality materials, but with a less expensive design.
-While you won’t get fancy programming options with this home version, you will get a classic espresso machine which will last ten years or even longer – a lifespan unheard of in the home espresso machine market.
+While you won’t get fancy programming options with this home version, you will get a classic espresso machine that will last ten years or even longer – a lifespan unheard of in the home espresso machine market.

 When you move up to the big time with a machine of this type, it is important to understand the complete brewing process.
 The Oscar does not use espresso pods or any other modern “convenience.”
-The assumption of the manufacturer is that you understand how to grind beans, tamp and time your shots.
+The assumption of the manufacturer is that you understand how to grind beans, tamp, and the time your shots.
 If you are not comfortable with this process, then the other espresso machines on this list are probably better options for you.

 However, if you are ready to move up to the big leagues of espresso you are going to love one particular feature of this espresso maker.
 Because it is commercial-grade, you don’t have to brew grounds and froth milk at different times.
 The Oscar will do both simultaneously – just like in a real coffee shop.

-At the end of the day, the Oscar is a classic espresso machine which produces an amazing shot of espresso.
+At the end of the day, Oscar is a classic espresso machine that produces an amazing shot of espresso.
 While it has few features or fireworks, the Oscar will brew you the same high-quality espresso shot, day in and day out, for the next decade.
 In a world where quality has seemingly been devalued, the Oscar provides it in spades.

 Highlights of the Nuova Simonelli Oscar Pour Over Espresso Coffee Machine: